Car Jerks When Accelerating

 5. Dirty air filters may cause pollutants to build up and prevent proper acceleration.
 Cleaning or replacing air filters can solve the issue.

 7. Blocked catalytic converters can lead to a too-rich air-fuel mixture and cause the car to jerk when accelerating.
-A catalytic converter cleaner or a mechanic can help fix this issue.
+A catalytic converter cleaner can help fix this.

 8. Damaged gas lines can cause a loss of pressure, leading to a jerky forward motion, and may even cause engine fires in extreme cases.
 Check for holes in the fuel line.